hynek/svcs/docs/integrations/flask.md

 ## Quality of Life

-In practice, you can simplify/beautify the code within your views by creating a `services` module that re-exports those Flask helpers.
+In practice, you can simplify/beautify the code within your views by creating a module that re-exports those Flask helpers.

-Say this is `app/services.py`:
+Say this is `your_app/services.py`:

 ```python
 from svcs.flask import (